dbetchkal/NPS-ActiveSpace/README.md

 [![DOI](https://zenodo.org/badge/389775527.svg)](https://zenodo.org/badge/latestdoi/389775527)
 # NPS-ActiveSpace

 An ***active space*** is a well-known sensory concept from bioacoustics ([Marten and Marler 1977](https://www.jstor.org/stable/pdf/4599136.pdf)).
-It is a geographic volume whose radii represent the limit of audibility for a specific signal in each direction.
+It represents a geographic volume whose radii correspond to the limit of audibility for a specific signal in each direction.
 In other words, an active space provides an answer to the question, *"how far can you hear a certain sound source from a specific place on the Earth's surface?"*

 This repository is designed to estimate active spaces for motorized noise sources transiting the U.S. National Park System.
 Aircraft are powerful noise sources audible over vast areas.
 Thus [considerable NPS management efforts have focused on protecting natural quietude from aviation noise intrusions](https://www.nps.gov/subjects/sound/overflights.htm). `NPS-ActiveSpace` provides a quantitative tool to support managers in monitoring resource condition in parks.